barsoom/auctionet-embed/README.v3.md

 ## Options

 ### companyId
-The Auctionet Company id.
+The numeric Auctionet company ID.
+Ask Auctionet support if you don't know this.

 ### query
-Customized search query
+Any search query.

 Examples: